 Equipment available for biochemical and molecular analysis includes UV and visible light spectrophotometers, a Coulter counter, gas chromatographs, an ultracentrifuge, and gamma and scintillation counters.
 Gel electrophoresesis equipment is available for molecular biology, including probe preparation and identification equipment.

 A SkyScan 1272 MicroCT is available to provide 3D digital images of samples less than 75 mm in width and 100 mm in height.
 MicroCT is a non-destructive technique with the capability to scan at 0.35 microns voxel.
 An automatic sample changer is available to scan up to 16 samples sequentially.
 Reconstruction and analysis software is available to process the scans and provide 2D and 3D measurements.

 The collegiate librarian provides online computer literature searches and database search instructions for faculty, staff and students, in groups or individually.
 Health-related databases and other electronic resources are provided electronically by the Hardin Library for the Health Sciences.
 Information on funding opportunities from federal and other sources, and assistance with using University of Iowa Libraries, are also provided by the collegiate librarian.

 Statistical consulting and grant preparation

 A joint-appointed statistician works with faculty who are gathering pilot data and planning projects for submission of externally funded grant applications.
-Assistance with proposal writing and budget preparation is also available in the Dows Institute.
+Assistance with proposal writing and budge preparation is also avasilable in the UI Dental Research Center.